-GEA’s sound is described to be light and airy, full of magic and mystery.
-The songs are like the landscape of the singer-songwriters’ native Finland; cool, cascading, vibrant and serene.
-The songs are based on piano led acoustic instrumentations combined with minimalistic electronic arrangements giving room to the authenticity and rawness of emotions and vocals.
+Electro-folk / artpop act GEA’s sound is described to be light and airy, full of magic and mystery.
+The songs are based on piano/keyboard led instrumentations combined with minimalistic electronic arrangements giving room to the authenticity and rawness of emotions and vocals.
 There are also some traditional Finnish folk instruments used in a modern context, creating an interesting atmosphere, and giving new life to some almost forgotten instruments.
-Music bloggers / reviews have compared her to Björk, Kate Bush and Sigur Rós.

 GEA released her debut album Butterflies on September 11th 2017 in New York followed by a series of live performances in US and Mexico, where she performed at Festival Ajusco.
 The album is based on GEA's songwriting and Mikko H Haapoja's production.

 GEA’s music video “Alone” has been selected on several film festivals, and will be screened in New York as part of WILLiFEST September 16th and WNY Film, Art and Music Event (FAME) on September 17th.
 It has been also selected to US Hollywood Int’l Golden Film Award’s.
 Her music video Pink has been selected on Social Machinery Film Festival, and will be screened on “Canada Culture Days” – Toronto City September 29-30 and 1 October.